How To Set Up And Use WordPress Permalinks

 Permalinks – Definition

-A permalink is the permanent URL to your individual posts, categories and other taxonomies (a way to organize things together) like archives.
+Permalinks are the permanent URLs to your individual WordPress posts, categories and other taxonomies (a way to group things together) like archives.

-A permalink is the URL that others use to link to your articles or sections of your site or the links you send in an email pointing to your posts.
+A permalink is the URL that others use to link to your articles or sections of your site or the links you send in emails pointing readers to content items on your site.
 Some people also call permalinks “pretty” URLs.

-Hopefully, you are probably aware by now that, WordPress is one of the best CMS tools you can use when it comes to publishing search engines optimized content.
+Hopefully, you are probably aware that, WordPress is one of the best Content Management Systems you can use when it comes to SEO.

-If you focus on the SEO aspect of your website, then you cannot ignore the importance of its URLs.
-Search engines like Google tend to pay special attention to the URL structure of a site.
+If you focus on the SEO aspect of your site or blog, then you cannot ignore the importance of its site’s URLs.
+Google tends to give special consideration to the URL structure of a site.

-Permalinks are used to make the links on your site into memorable and more “search engine friendly” URLs.
-Permalinks also improve the aesthetics, usability, and forward-compatibility of your links.
+Permalinks are used to turn links on your site into “prettier” and more “search engine friendly” URLs.
+Permalinks can also improve the aesthetics, usability, and forward-compatibility of your links.

-Now … let’s review the reason why you may need to set up permalinks when publishing content in WordPress.
+Now … let’s take a look at the reason why you may need to use permalinks in WordPress.

 How To Change Your WordPress Permalinks

-Although these sites are getting their content indexed on search engines, they are missing out on extra SEO benefits.
+Although Google is still indexing the above sites, they are missing out on extra SEO benefits.

-To get the maximum SEO benefit out of using and improve your site’s rankings, you will want to make sure to configure your permalinks structure to make it more search engine-friendly by displaying relevant keywords in your URL, instead of meaningless characters.
+To get greater SEO benefit out of using WordPress and improve your site’s rankings, you should configure your permalinks structure to make it more SEO-friendly by displaying relevant keywords in your URL, instead of meaningless numbers and symbols.

-WordPress offers you the ability to create a custom URL structure for your published and archived posts, so your pages can go from something that is non-SEO friendly like this …
+WordPress lets you create a custom URL structure for your published and archived posts, so your content can go from something that is non-SEO friendly like this …

 To this …

-Out of the box, WordPress URLs are not very search engine-friendly.
-In this step-by-step tutorial, you will learn how to configure your WP permalinks to automatically get better indexing in search engines.
+By default, WordPress post URLs are not very SEO-friendly.
+This tutorial shows you how to configure your permalinks in WordPress to automatically help you get better indexing results in Google.

 In your WordPress dashboard click on, Settings > Permalinks